 Polestar 2: reliability & safety rating

-As it's a recent release from a low-volume manufacturer, there's a lot still to be found out about the Polestar 2's reliability and safety credentials.
+As it's a recent release from a low-volume manufacturer, there's a lot still to be found out about the Polestar 2's reliability credentials.
 However, parent firm Volvo's decent reputation for dependability bodes well.
 Its famous focus on safety has been maintained, too, with a five-star overall rating and very strong individual scores in Euro NCAP crash-testing for the Polestar 2.

 Polestar 2 reliability & problems